Blog by Luis Figueira

 Tailored User Interfaces

 It may be the case that there is a specific need to ‘tweak’ a process in such a way that the user interface (UI) provided out-of-the-box will then not be as efficient as a purpose-built UI would be.
-One such example that we have encountered in the past involved a customer that had very specific needs in terms of their deal/opportunity management processes: on occasion, sales reps would find themselves needing to add a large number of revenue items onto Opportunities and also have to set a large number of fields on each revenue item.
-Whilst, together with the customer, we did our best to simplify their processes, the ability to perform this activity was repeatedly raised as a significant user adoption issue for their sales reps.
+One such example that I have encountered in the past involved a customer that had very specific needs in terms of their deal/opportunity management processes: on occasion, sales reps would find themselves needing to add a large number of revenue items onto Opportunities and also have to set a large number of fields on each revenue item.
+Whilst, together with the customer, the Boxfusion team did our best to simplify their processes, the ability to perform this activity was repeatedly raised as a significant user adoption issue for their sales reps.

 This use case hit a usability challenge on Sales Cloud, where (at that point in time) only five revenue items could be displayed at a time before scrollbars were displayed.
 Also, after scrolling through five or six revenue lines, more records need to be fetched from the server, which caused lag issues.
 All-in-all, the Sales Cloud Browser UI is not designed around this very specific use case of having large numbers of revenue lines in an Opportunity and, as a result, the user experience was not optimal.